Complete guide on how to Use LightGBM in Python

 “Y=Base_tree(X)-lr*Tree1(X)-lr*Tree2(X)-lr*Tree3(X)”

-Explanation, Let O be a training dataset on a fixed node of a decision tree and then the variance gain of dividing measure j at a point d for a node is defined as :
+Consider a training dataset O at a specific node of a decision tree.
+The variance gain of the dividing measure j at point d for a node is defined as follows:

 lightgbm

 Gradient One-Sided Sampling or GOSS utilizes every instance with a larger gradient and does the task of random sampling on the various instances with the small gradients.
-The training dataset is given by the notation of O for each particular node of the Decision tree.
-The variance gain of j or the dividing measure at the point d for the node is given by :
+The training dataset is represented by the symbol O for each specific node of the Decision tree.
+The variance gain of j, or the dividing measure at point d for the node, is expressed as:

 This is achieved by the method of GOSS in LightGBM models.